 Who Can Apply for a Business Credit Card?

 It’s often thought that business credit cards are for corporations.
-But there is now a range of credit cards designed for small businesses.
+But there are different types of credit cards designed for small businesses.
 Even sole proprietors, or freelancers and gig workers who are self-employed only part of the time, can often qualify for a business credit card.
 So, whether you’re a student driving for hire in your spare time, or a single mom running a business from your home, or the director of a company employing 50 people, you can apply for a business credit card.

 You also don’t need to have an established business to get a credit card.
 Card issuers are often willing to consider businesses that aren’t making any money yet but have a reasonable expectation of doing so.
 Many people use business credit cards to meet the initial expenses of their new business ventures.

 You can apply through online forms for most business credit cards.